FOOD FOR LIFE volunteers are recognized for their selfless dedication,compassion, and bravery.

-.
-Throughout the fighting in Grozny, Sarajevo and Sukhumi — Food for Life was there; attending to earthquake victims in Haiti, Armenia, Russia and India — Food for Life was there; saving stranded villagers during floods in West Bengal, Pakistan, Poland and the Philippines — Food for Life was there; feeding hungry children in South Africa and the millions of others in the streets of nearly every major city of the world Food for Life volunteers are there nourishing people with pure plant-based meals.
+Throughout the fighting in Grozny, Sarajevo, and Sukhumi — Food for Life was there; attending to earthquake victims in Haiti, Armenia, Russia and India — Food for Life was there; saving stranded villagers during floods in West Bengal, earthquakes in Nepal, floods in India, Pakistan, Poland and the Philippines — Food for Life was there; feeding hungry children in South Africa and the millions of others in the streets of nearly every major city in the world Food for Life volunteers are there nourishing people with pure plant-based meals.

 Cyclone Phillus (2013)

 Food for Life Global affiliate ISKCON Food Relief Foundation and its Food for Life Annamrita team responded to the massive cyclone with 30,000 hot vegan meals.

 Japan Tsunami (2011)

 Food for Life Global affiliate FFL Japan provided thousands of kg of fresh fruits and vegetables, as well as cooked vegetarian dinners to survivors living in shelters in Wataricho Shiyakysho in the Miyagi-ken district for many months following the devastating tsunami.Read more

 DHAKA, Bangladesh — Hundreds of thousands of survivors struggled after the deadliest cyclone to hit the area in a decade.
 Soon after the dust settled, a team of volunteers consisting of Krishna monks and Indian businessmen traveled to Khulna, Bagherhat, Potuakhali and Barishal to conduct several Food for Life programs for survivors.
 A large truck was loaded with flat rice and Kichuri (bean stew), while the volunteers traveled overnight in two vans from Dhaka to Sharankhola, Bagherhat which is one of the most affected places by the cyclone.Read more